PetropoulakisPanagiotis/quoridor/README.md

 8. $ playmove white E2 # Player 1 moves its pawn to quare E2(Computer player can be replaced by an "actual" player.
 Just type playmove black XX).
 9. Repeat steps 6, 7 and 8.
 ```
-:zap:Note: Run the commands 1,2,3,4, and 5 in the given order
+:zap:Note: Run commands 1,2,3,4, and 5 in the given order

 ## Available commands
 * version